tartiflette/tartiflette/docs/tutorial/project-initialization.md

 touch recipes_manager/directives/require_auth.py
 ```

-Your tree should looks like this:
+Your tree should look something like this:

 ```bash
 .